-With his ‘Klein Chair’ Goodwin explores his obsession with the Klein bottle – in mathematics, an impossible vessel that swallows itself, it has no inside or outside.
+With his ‘Klein Chair’ Goodwin explored his obsession with the Klein bottle – in mathematics, an impossible vessel that swallows itself, it has no inside or outside.

 Works by Ishan Khosla

-‘Partition of the Mind’ represents the division between idealised “progress” and the economy in India versus traditional values and ideals of egalitarianism.
-With everyday domestic objects – brass thali, lassi glasses and tifins; Khosla speaks of the endless cycle of consumerism and desire in his globalised India and the increase in the divide between those with plenty and those with nothing.
+‘Partition of the Mind’ represented the division between idealised “progress” and the economy in India versus traditional values and ideals of egalitarianism.
+With everyday domestic objects – brass thali, lassi glasses and tifins; Khosla spoke of the endless cycle of consumerism and desire in his globalised India and the increase in the divide between those with plenty and those with nothing.